 Chicken Enchilada Skillet One Pot Recipe

-- 1 small yellow onion, diced
+- 1 small yellow onion (or 1/2 large) diced

-- 1 mediu bell pepper, diced
+- 1 medium bell pepper diced

-- 1 lb. uncooked boneless, skinless chicken breast, chopped into bite size pieces
+- 1 lb uncooked boneless skinless chicken breast, chopped into bite size pieces

-- ½ teaspoon. salt
+- 1/2 teaspoon salt

-- ¼ teaspoon ground black pepper
+- 1/4 teaspoon ground black pepper

 - 2 cups chicken stock

-- 1 14.5 oz. can diced tomatoes, undrained
+- 1 can diced tomatoes undrained (14.5 ounces)

 - 1 cup frozen corn kernels

-- 2 tsp. chili powder
+- 2 teaspoons chili powder

-- 1 tsp. cumin
+- 1 teaspoon cumin

-- 1 15 oz. can black beans, drained and rinsed
+- 1 can black beans drained and rinsed (15 ounce)

-- 1 cup Mexican blend cheese, shredded
+- 1 cup Mexican blend cheese shredded (or more, to taste)

-- Optional toppings: green onions, cilantro or diced avocado
+- Optional toppings: green onions cilantro or diced avocado

-- Add the oil to a large 5 quart skillet or pot and preheat over medium heat for 1 minute.
+Add the oil to a large 5 quart skillet or pot and preheat over medium heat for 1 minute.

-- Add the onion, bell pepper, chicken, salt, and pepper.
+Add the onion, bell pepper, chicken, salt, and pepper.
 Cook for about 5 minutes, until the onion softens and chicken is no longer pink, stirring occasionally.

-- Add the chicken broth, tomatoes, green chilis, enchilada sauce, frozen corn, chili powder, and cumin.
+Add the chicken broth, tomatoes, green chilis, enchilada sauce, frozen corn, chili powder, and cumin.
 Stir, and bring the liquid to a boil.

-- Reduce to a simmer and cover the skillet/pot.
+Reduce to a simmer and cover the skillet/pot.
 Cook covered, stirring occasionally.
-Let it cook until the rice has absorbed all of the liquid (about 22 minutes for white rice, brown rice will take longer).
+Let it cook until the rice has absorbed all of the liquid (about 20 minutes for white rice, brown rice will take longer).

-- Remove from the heat.
+Remove from the heat.
 Add the black beans and stir to combine.
 Top with cheese.
 Cover and let it rest for 5 minutes.

-- Optional: Garnish with cilantro, green onions and avocado
+Optional: Garnish with cilantro, green onions and avocado

-Each serving is approximately 9 PointsPlus on Weight Watchers.
-Additional nutrition information was calculated using a recipe nutrition label generator.
+Nutrition information is approximate and was calculated using a recipe nutrition label generator.